-HVAC service technician is not the only career possibility for those who start out with HVAC training.
-Yes, the point of getting the HVAC training is normally to become a technician, but there are a variety of career paths you can take from there.
+HVAC service technician is not the only career you can start after heating, ventilation, and air conditioning (HVAC) training.
+In fact, there are a variety of career paths you can take from there.
 Let's look at a few.

 HVAC Duct Mechanic

-As a duct mechanic you'll be fabricating custom air duct systems using your knowledge of HVAC, codes, and sheet metal.
+Duct mechanic fabricate custom air duct systems using knowledge of HVAC, codes, and sheet metal.
 Besides a comprehensive understanding of HVAC systems, you'll definitely need to with sheet metal to excel at this job.

 HVAC Sales Rep or Consultant

 Using your in-depth knowledge of HVAC may help you thrive as an HVAC sales representative or sales consultant.
-They're the primary point of contact for both potential and current clients interested in purchasing HVAC equipment.
+Sales representatives or consultants are the primary point of contact for both potential and current clients interested in purchasing HVAC equipment.
 An HVAC sales rep needs exceptional communication and organizational skills.

-You generally need 3-5 years of HVAC field experience as foreman before becoming a super.
+You generally need 3-5 years of HVAC field experience as foreman before becoming a superintendent.
 HVAC superintendents assist in the management and organization of an HVAC construction project.
 The job is normally both managerial and hands-on.
 You need to be able to supervise subcontractors and perform all the other functions of working as an HVAC tech as needed.

 HVAC Project Manager

-HVAC project managers direct activity of the on-site superintendent.
-They give direction to commercial and residential heating and air conditioning projects in commercial and residential settings.
-Project managers establish objectives and policies, maintain communication with customers, and manage scope, schedule, and budget of the job.
+HVAC project managers direct activity of on-site superintendents.
+They direct heating and air conditioning projects in commercial and residential settings.
+Project managers establish objectives and policies, maintain communication with customers.
+They also manage scope, schedule, and budget of jobs.

-Five-plus years of experience in HVAC is normally required, and it would benefit you to have some business administration courses under your belt too.
-We searched through a lot of job listings, and a bachelor's degree is generally not required, but one may help your chances at the highest paying positions.
+Having at least five years of experience in HVAC is normally required.
+In addition, many employers also look for someone who has some business administration training as well.
+A bachelor's degree is generally not required, but having one may help your chances at the highest paying positions.

 Summing it Up

-With an average annual pay of $51,420 in 2019 and the top 10% making $77,920 or more (bls.gov), a career as an HVAC technician can pay a lot of bills.
-But being an HVAC technician can also be a good job to use as a stepping stone to an even higher paying role.
+With an average annual pay of $54,690 in 2021 and the top 10% making $78,210 or more (bls.gov), a career as an HVAC technician is a great choice.
+But, being an HVAC technician can also be a good job to use as a stepping stone to an even higher paying role.

 Find a local HVAC training school.